 That said, I can think of at least one time this trait affected me professionally.
 A few years ago I was part of a very small trial team in federal court in Philadelphia.
 After a few days of trial, I grew weary of the high calorie, rushed lunches my colleagues ate, and so I excused myself and ducked out to the Subway across the street.
 Just as I was nearing the front of a very long line, almost all of the female members of the jury walked in.
 The first thought that went through my mind was panic — should I turn and walk out?
 (I stayed.
 Which, looking back, was probably the wrong decision.)
 Would they recognize me?
 (Of course they would — it was an empty courtroom every day except for the lawyers, jury, judge, and occasional witness.)
 Should I try to make conversation?
 Compliment someone’s bag?
 Talk about the sandwich I was looking forward to?
 (I decided not to speak unless spoken to.)

 Having made all these difficult decisions in the space of about two seconds, I was left standing there wondering what to do.
-I didn’t want to fiddle with my phone or Blackberry — they might see some private conversation or think I was self-absorbed.
+I didn’t want to fiddle with my phone — they might see some private conversation or think I was self-absorbed.
 I realized that, no matter what they thought of my case, my fellow attorneys, or my behavior during the trial, I wanted them, above all else, to not think I was a total bitch.
 I didn’t want it to come up in the jury deliberation room — “oh, the side with those stuck-up New York lawyers?” — and I didn’t want it to come up in the back of their minds.
 In fact, never in my life had I wanted to look so approachable, so reasonable, so likeable, as I did in those few minutes… and that includes the first time I met my future in-laws.

 What I wound up doing was studying the menu — like I had never been to a Subway before in my life! — and doing my very, very best to think happy, contented thoughts.
 I thought of my then-boyfriend (now husband), and our upcoming trip to Paris.
 I thought of a great sale that I’d been to a week or so before.
 I thought of a funny inside joke my brother and I have shared for the past 25 years or so.
 And then I ordered my sandwich (being extra careful to say please and thank you), and got the heck out of that Subway shop.